AdguardTeam/KnowledgeBase/docs/guides/collect-har-file.md

 ## Chrome {#chrome}

-To create a HAR file in Chrome:
+To create a HAR file in Chrome, follow these steps:

 1. Go to the URL where the issue occurs.
 Do not reproduce the issue yet.